kdluong/PyBnB/README.md

     pip install -r requirements.txt
     ```

-5. [Optional] Create a file named credentials.json and paste your Firebase credentials to enable Firebase integration for uploading data.
+4. [Optional] If you wish to integrate Firebase for data uploading, create a file named credentials.json and put it in the root folder.
+Then, paste your Firebase credentials into this file.

-6. Run!
+5. Run!

    ```sh
     python src/main.py